learn-co-students/python-variables-readme-data-science-intro-000/README.md

 email = 'liz@ka-plan.com'
 ```

-So as you can see, we reassign our variable by just setting `variable = 'new data'`.
-And our variable is then updated.
+So as you can see, we reassign our variables by just setting `variable = 'new data'`.
+Presto, our variable is then updated.

 ```python